Best Travel Guitar – Small and Amazing

 • Bundled with Gigbag: Yes

-• Total Length: 33"
+• Total Length: 33″

 • Weight: 2.125 lbs

-Collapsible Acoustic Travel Guitars
+The Best Travel Guitar: Collapsible Acoustic Guitars

-Yamaha SLG200S Silent Guitar
+Yamaha SLG200S

 GEARANK

-91 out of 100.
-Incorporating 175+ ratings and reviews.
+Incorporating 275+ ratings and reviews.

 The Silent Guitar from Yamaha is a steel-string acoustic guitar with a detachable body frame.

-It doesn't have an actual body to project acoustic sound from, but it has frames in the shape of an acoustic body for supporting your arms.
-This way it can be as portable as possible while still providing familiar acoustic playability.
+It doesn’t have an actual body from which to project acoustic sound, but it has frames in the shape of an acoustic body to support your arms.

-Note that its acoustic volume is very low, so it works best when plugged into an amplifier, via its built-in SRT pickup and preamp system.
-Speaking of preamp, it lets you blend in the sound of "miked" acoustic to the basic piezo sound.
+Note that its acoustic volume is very low, so it works best when plugged into an amp via its onboard pickup and preamp system.

 It also comes with reverb and chorus effects built into the unit.
+It requires 2 AA batteries to keep it powered, which could’ve been nicer if it was rechargeable.

 Wrapping up its features include a headphone jack for silent practice, an aux input for jamming along with your favorite tracks, and it has a built-in tuner.